pibooth/pibooth/README.rst

 * Capture from 1 to 4 photos and concatenate them in a final picture
 * Support all cameras compatible with gPhoto2, OpenCV and Raspberry Pi
 * Support for hardware buttons and lamps on Raspberry Pi GPIO
-* Fully driven from hardware buttons or Raspberry Pi touchsceen
+* Fully driven from hardware buttons / keyboard / mouse / touchsceen
 * Preview during countdown
 * Auto-start at the Raspberry Pi startup
 * Animate last pictures during idle time